A-Damaj/E-Voting-BlockChain/README.md

 ## Limitations*

-1. **Candidate Duplication**: The contract does not prevent the owner from adding candidates with the same name.
-This could lead to confusion when voting.

-2. **Candidate Removal**: Once a candidate is added, there's no way to remove them.
+1. **Candidate Removal**: Once a candidate is added, there's no way to remove them.
 If a candidate is added mistakenly, it could cause issues.

-3. **Voting Duration**: The voting duration is set at the time of contract deployment and cannot be changed.
+2. **Voting Duration**: The voting duration is set at the time of contract deployment and cannot be changed.
 This could be problematic if the voting period needs to be extended or shortened.

-4. **Vote Revocation**: Once a vote has been cast, it cannot be changed or revoked.
+e. **Vote Revocation**: Once a vote has been cast, it cannot be changed or revoked.
 This could be an issue if a voter changes their mind.

-5. **Pseudo-Anonymity**: Ethereum addresses provide pseudo-anonymity.
+4. **Pseudo-Anonymity**: Ethereum addresses provide pseudo-anonymity.
 However, transaction patterns could potentially reveal a user's identity.
 Also, if a voter's Ethereum address is linked to their real-world identity, their vote is not anonymous as the `castVote` function records the voter's address, meaning that anyone can see which addresses voted for which candidate.